Silver Care

 Always polish in one direction (lengthwise), not crosswise, and not in

 "washed" out look over time to all of your sterling pieces.
-Hand
+To

-then hand polish.
+then hand polish again.
 This will leave a dark area (oxidation) in the

 design (crevices) for enhancement of the design.
 Also.
 Simichrome is